Pteratato/Oasis/Oasis_CH04.md

 “Lieutenant,” Hahn pressed more firmly.
 “We almost *died*.”

 “Yet here you are, decidedly not dead.”
-The lieutenant peered at the Sprawlers emotionlessly, her dark eyes moving from Hahn, to Janus, to Brimwylf, whose ears flattened and tail wagged hopefully.
+The lieutenant peered at the Sprawlers emotionlessly, her dark eyes moving from Hahn, to Jakim, to Brimjrar, whose ears flattened and tail wagged hopefully.
 She was known for her strong sense of justice, and fairness, and she acknowledged that the request was more than equitable, and yet…

 “*Why?*” Lieutenant Blackstep asked slowly.
 She carried the thick, throaty accent of Tzorim, and it rolled heavily over them like molasses.
 “The militia?
 The ludus?
 Why now?
 You will not have enough time to get into form before the Games.”